sgoodfriend/rl-algo-impls/rl_algo_impls/microrts/technical-description.md

 The Gym-μRTS paper [[1]](#Huang2021Gym) was used as a starting point, using GridNet and self-play.
 The major differences from the paper:

+- DoubleCone and squnet neural networks;
 - using the sparse win-loss reward at the end of training;
 - schedule to control reward and value weights, entropy, and learning rate;
+- trained on multiple maps in a single training run;
 - support training on different map sizes by padding with walls;
 - various fixes for player 2 handling (critical for self-play);
 - self-play could include training against older versions of own model;
 - mask out additional actions caused by position being "reserved" by another unit either moving into or being created at the position;
-- trained on multiple maps;
-- fine-tuned the trained model on other maps.
+- fine-tuning on other maps.

 While training starts with the dense reward function, a sparse win-loss reward is used by the end of training.
 The weights of rewards, value head weighing, entropy, and